csula/cs1222-spring-2018/notes/sql-aggregation.md

 ### What is aggregation

-It's not like computed column we covered last week only derive value from single row.
+It's not like *calculated column* we covered last week only derive value from single row.

 Aggregation is about summarizing values from a group of rows.